 Project Managers plan work, by creating an outline plan of the project and working towards a more detailed plan as your project progresses.
-Wehen works starts you check progress against the plan.
+When works start you check progress against the plan.

-I hope that you know, got an idea on what I regard as the top project manager skills required.
+I hope that you know, got an idea of what I regard as the top project management skills required.
 In your view, what is the most important skill a project manager should have?

 You can add your view, in the comment field below.